-Senior Vice President, Nevada Journal Managing EditorSteven Miller is senior vice president at NPRI and has been full-time with the Institute since 1997.
-Steven also serves as managing editor for Nevada Journal, NPRI’s news operation, which is online at nevadajournal.com.
+Senior Vice President, Nevada Journal Managing EditorSteven Miller is Nevada Journal Managing Editor, Emeritus, and has been with the Institute since 1997.

 Steven graduated cum laude with a B.A. in Philosophy from Claremont Men’s College (now Claremont McKenna).
 Before joining NPRI, Steven worked as a news reporter in California and Nevada, and a political cartoonist in Nevada, Hawaii and North Carolina.
 For 10 years he ran a successful commercial illustration studio in New York City, then for five years worked at First Boston Credit Suisse in New York as a technical analyst.
 After returning to Nevada in 1991, Steven worked as an investigative reporter before joining NPRI.